afser10/immo-documentation-TEST/web-app/content/en/docs/help/faq.md

 ---
 title: "Furnished Floorplans Editor"
 description: "In this section will be shown FF Editor."
-lead: "In this section will be shown FF Editor."
+lead: "In this section will be shown FF Editor, navigation, tools, settings."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false